6 (brutally honest) reasons why your survey response rates are low

 Read MoreWhen it comes to employee engagement surveys, collecting the data is only half the battle.

-Analysing survey data results is the next step – and often we get overwhelmed with how to do it.
+Analysing survey data results is the next step – and often it’s easy to get overwhelmed with how to do it.

 Before analysing your employee survey data, it’s important to consider the question and response options you’re giving your employees.